12 Best Indian Authors: Discover Your Next Favorite Novel

 R. K. Narayan

 Many of his stories take place in the small town of Malgudi, and they explore the inhabitants’ daily lives, superstitions, and traditions.
-His writing has been compared to greats such as Checkov, Flannery O’Connor, and William Faulkner, as it captures the humor and beauty of life, even when writing about the tragedy.
+His writing has been compared to greats such as Checkov, Flannery O’Connor, and William Faulkner, as it captures the humor and beauty of life, even when writing about tragedy.
 He wrote at least 15 novels plus short story collections and non-fiction works.
-The options are endless with this writer, but Swami and Friends is a great novel if you want to check out his stuff.
+The options are endless with this writer, but Swami and Friends is an excellent novel if you want to check out his works.

 “Did our Jesus go gadding about with dancing girls like your Krishna?
 Did our Jesus go about stealing butter like your arch-scoundrel Krishna?”